Azure/onboarding-guidance/Scenarios/PaaS/POC-DigitalMarketing-WordPressOnAzure.md

 * Go to the WordPress site **Dashboard** page
 * Click on **Posts**, then **Add New**
 * Enter a **Title** (Example: "FastTrack for Azure Demo post")
 * In the **Content** field, enter your post details (Example: "Welcome to the FastTrack for Azure Demo post.
 One stop shop for Azure onboarding")
 * Click on **Add Media** and upload any picture from your machine.
 Once the picture is uploaded, click on **Insert into post**.
 * Finally click on Publish
 ![Screenshot](../../Images/WordPress/wp-22.png)
 * Your post can be viewed on your home page using a link similar to this: http://fasttrackdemo.azurewebsites.net/
 ![Screenshot](../../Images/WordPress/wp-23.png)
 * Now if you head over to the Storage Account in the Azure Portal, the image you uploaded as part of your post can be seen under **Storage Account > Blobs > Container > Year folder > month**
 ![Screenshot](../../Images/WordPress/wp-24.png)

 ## Migrating a WordPress Site
 To migrate a WordPress site from your on-premises environment or from colo or from another Azure Web App, follow these steps:

-* There are two main steps involved in migration:
+There are two main steps involved in migration:
     1. Copying the WordPress site content (wwwroot directory in the Azure Web App)
     2. Importing the MySQL database

+### Copying WordPress site content
-* **Copying WordPress site content**: Simply zip your WordPress site content from on-premises.
+Simply zip your WordPress site content from on-premises.
 For example if your WordPress site is running on another Azure Web App, using **Kudu > CMD console**, download **wwwroot** directory as zip file.
 ![Screenshot](../../Images/WordPress/wp-25.png)
 * Next step: import the **wwwroot** directory in to the Azure Web App using the Kudu console.
 To do this simply drag your content zip file (example:wwwroot.zip) from your desktop folder on to the Kudu console Size column.
 This will extract the content in that directory.
 ![Screenshot](../../Images/WordPress/wp-26.png)

+### Importing the MySQL database
 * Now export your MySQL database.
 You can use tools like phpMyAdmin (web interface) or MySQL WorkBench.
 For example: phpMyAdmin is offered as an Azure Web App site **Extension**.
 You can install this and use it to export your MySQL db
 ![Screenshot](../../Images/WordPress/wp-27.png)
 * Next step: import your MySQL database.
 Again you can use tools like phpMyAdmin (web interface) or MySQL WorkBench.
 From phpMyAdmin, go to the Import tab, select the MySQL file you exported in the previous step and click Go.
 ![Screenshot](../../Images/WordPress/wp-28.png)
 * One last step, you may need to go to the **wp_options** table using the phpMyAdmin (web interface) or MySQL WorkBench, to replace the old site URL address with the new site URL address.
 ![Screenshot](../../Images/WordPress/wp-29.png)

 ## WordPress site with MySQL db on IaaS VM